The Secret to Juicy Iowa Pork Chops: 70+ Years of Midwest Tradition

 Why Enzymatic Tenderizers Work

 Iowa pork is naturally tender, but even the best cuts benefit from a little help.
-Enzymatic tenderizers use enzymatic ingredients to break down connective tissue
+Enzymatic tenderizers break down connective tissue throughout the entire chop—not just the surface.
+The result: chops that are fork-tender but still have that satisfying bite—not mushy, not tough, just perfect.

 Regional Variations Across the Midwest